Feed-Through Solder Cup Spring-Loaded (Pogo) Pin for Connector Assemblies

 Gold-plated brass components and beryllium copper springs ensure the highest conductivity, corrosion resistance and durability.
 The spring-loaded plunger is suitable for mating with gold- plated PCB pads or Mill-Max target pins and connectors.
 For wire termination target pins consider Mill-Max 3024-0-01-15-00-00-03-0 and for connectors, see the single row 330-10-1XX-00-240000 and double row 430-10-2XX-00-240000.

-For more information use the links to the right for additional product details, to find related products, or contact Mill-Max Technical Services for additional questions.
+For more information use the links to the right for additional product details, to order a sample, or to find related products.

 Need technical help or looking for a custom design?
 Use the form below to contact Mill-Max Technical Services.